masesgroup/NuReflector/src/Documentation/articles/intro.md

 Considering the following facts:

-- Packages available on NuGet.org does not change if the version is the same.
-So in principle Maven artifacts can use the same version of NuGet packages.
+1. Packages available on NuGet.org does not change if the version is the same.
+So in principle Maven artifacts could use the same version of NuGet packages.
-- Maven packages are generated using the Java classes reflected from JCOReflector engine.
-Even if NuGet package does not change, applying different versions, or options, of JCOReflector engine on the NuGet package assemblies, the reflected classes can be different.
+2. Maven packages are generated using the Java classes reflected from JCOReflector engine.
+Stating from point 1, even if NuGet package content does not change, applying different versions, or options, of JCOReflector engine on the NuGet package assemblies, the reflected classes could be different.
-- Public Maven repositories does not accept to republish artifacts with the same version.
+3. Different Java classes associated to Maven package produce different artifacts, but public Maven repositories does not accept to republish artifacts with the same version.

-The Maven artifacts are produced as SNAPSHOT, until we found a way to publish different Maven artifacts in _Release_ mode considering both NuGet package version and JCOReflector version.
+The actual implementation generates **SNAPSHOT** Maven artifacts, until we found a way to publish different Maven artifacts in _Release_ mode considering both NuGet package version and JCOReflector version.
 The actual behavior is:
 - The Maven package version has the same NuGet package version;
 - The dependency within the POM stores the JCOReflector version used;